 Networks are the core infrastructure that enable public access to information.
 At physical libraries, networks provide access to information resources within a library building, a library system, and around the world.
 Because of the proliferation of networks, library users are increasingly demanding services from outside of the physical library, whether at homes, schools, workplaces, or when in transit.
 Ubiquitous, convenient access to networks is essential for the public’s access to information.

 The scope of the Program on Networks includes all aspects of networking related to libraries and public access to information, from technical, operational, managerial, and user-interface topics to social, economic, legal, and political considerations.
 Achieving reasonable access depends on networks that are available, affordable, sufficiently capable, easily managed, supported by effective inter-library and cross-sectoral institutions, and supported by public policies and practices that are consistent with library core values.

-The OITP mission implicates diverse and expanding intellectual domains, each involving a number of specialized topics.
-The OITP Fellows Program serves as a means to draw on nationally-recognized researchers, practitioners, and policy advocates in LIS or allied areas to strengthen the Office’s involvement in national policy discussions and otherwise support OITP’s mission.
-OITP Fellows may have expertise in core LIS areas or in a wide range of other relevant areas that include telecommunications, intellectual property law, computer science, management and organizational behavior, political science, public policy and government, economics, and sociology, among others.
+The Fellows Program serves as a means to draw on nationally-recognized researchers, practitioners, and policy advocates in LIS or allied areas to strengthen the Office’s involvement in national policy discussions and otherwise support ALA's mission.
+Fellows may have expertise in core LIS areas or in a wide range of other relevant areas that include telecommunications, intellectual property law, computer science, management and organizational behavior, political science, public policy and government, economics, and sociology, among others.